Thinking of buying an A380 or B787, here’s 5 gotcha’s to consider before you’ll be ready to fly:

 (a) Determine how long the computer been infected

-(c) Determine if any ground based systems have been infected.
+(c) Determine if any ground based hardware systems have been infected.

-(d) Determine if the virus has infected other eEnabled aircraft.
+(d) Determine if the virus has infected other eEnabled aircraft fleet(s).

 (e) Have any customer devices been infected.

-(g) What is the impact to the airlines brand!!
+(g) What will be the impact to the airlines brand!!

 Dealing with this type of scenario as you can see could be extremely difficult, especially if the airline has a large eEnabled fleet.